-As a clinician who travels to different facilities for work I never know what (if any) therapy materials will be available at my work sites.
-Going into a new building for the first time and looking through the therapy materials can either be very exciting or very disappointing.
+As a clinician who travels to different facilities for work I never know what therapy materials will be available.
+Going into a new building for the first time can either be very exciting or very disappointing.
 While I would love to carry a large supply of therapy materials with me, the logistics and cost of that are not appealing.
-I have a couple of “go to” cognitive-communication materials that I travel with that have served me extremely well with the adult rehab population.
+Therefore, I have a couple of “go to” cognitive-communication materials that I travel with that have served me extremely well with the adult rehab population.

 The applications for an iPad in the adult neurogenic rehab setting can be endless.
-I use everything from the calculator to internet explorer to apps designed for speech therapy.
+I use everything from the calculator to internet browser, to apps designed for speech therapy.
 In a building that has wifi, I often use the internet for community reintegration and executive function goals.
-For a high-level cognitive patient where I have goals targeting executive function skills, I may have the patient search for functional information on the internet.
+For a high-level patient, I may have the patient search for functional information on the internet.
 Perhaps going to Craigslist to look up apartment prices or going to Expedia to plan a trip under a certain budget.

 Apps are wonderful for cognitive-communication therapy and offer an interactive patient experience that you cannot achieve with pen and paper tasks.
 Personally, I enjoy the Tactus Therapy Solutions App called Language Therapy – 4-in-1 Toolkit for Aphasia.
 I find this app to be very useful because it comes with a large supply of stock photo cards that you can use for naming tasks.
 I have worked in buildings where there have not been any photo cards and was very glad to have this app on my iPad for language therapy when I needed cards for naming activities.

 Lumosity is another app/website that I enjoy for the adult rehab population.
 Lumosity is comprised of games that target different areas of the cognitive domain.
-There is a daily free version and also a monthly and yearly subscription to the site available.
+There is a daily free version and also a monthly and yearly subscription available for the website.
 I have had positive responses from my patients when using this during cognitive treatments.

 I love the WALC books!
 They are some of my all time favorite cognitive-communication speech therapy materials.
 I find them helpful in covering all domains of language and cognitive therapy.
 While there are 13 WALC books in total there are three that I carry with me and find extremely helpful.

-Walc 1 Aphasia Rehab: I use this book in a lot of different ways and not just for aphasia therapy.
+Aphasia Rehab: I use this book in a lot of different ways and not just for aphasia therapy.
 For example, the first unit has symbol matching exercises.
-These pages are not only good for patient’s with severe auditory comprehension deficits, but also great for working with patients with left neglects and severe attention deficits.
-I often use a highlighter as visual anchor on these pages to draw the patients attention to the left is we are working on a left neglect task.
+These pages are not only good for patient’s with severe auditory comprehension deficits, but also great for working with patients who have left neglects and severe attention deficits.
+I often use a highlighter as visual anchor on these pages to draw the patient’s attention to the left as we are working on a left neglect task.
 The last unit in the WALC 1 has functional reading and writing pieces, which also work well for people with complex attention and executive function deficits.

-Walc 7 Everyday Math.
-While the title may say math, I primarily use this book for complex attention, reasoning, problem solving and executive function tasks.
-There are pages for check book management, money management and time management.
-I often use this book for my higher level cognitive patients and find the exercises to be appropriate for that higher level cognitive patient.
+Everyday Math.
+While the title may say math, I primarily use this book for multiple areas of cognitive treatment.
+This includes complex attention, reasoning, problem solving, and executive function tasks.
+There are pages for check-book management, money management and time management.
+I often use this book for my higher level cognitive patients and find the exercises to be appropriate for them.

-A deck of cards is cheap, easy to carry and makes great cognitive-communication speech therapy materials for all levels of cognition.
-If I am working on basic attention I may have my patients sort the deck by color or suit.
-For more complex patients I may play a game of Rummy or another more complex card game.
-Thanks to some tutorials from former patients I can now shuffle a deck of cards like a pro and have become quite the card shark.
+A deck of cards is cheap, easy to carry and makes great speech therapy materials for all levels.
+If I am working on basic attention, I may have my patients sort the deck by color or suit.
+For more complex patients, I may play a game of Rummy or another more complex card game.
+Thanks to some tutorials from former patients, I can now shuffle a deck of cards like a pro and have become quite the card shark.

-Yes, the list is done here, only three things.
+Yes, the list is done here Only three things.
 Being a traveling clinician who works in multiple buildings has turned me into a very minimalistic clinician.
-This has helped me to make the most of the cognitive-communication speech therapy materials that I have and carry only the basics with me from building to building.
+This has helped me to make the most of the cognitive-communication therapy materials that I have.
+Also, I learned to only carry the basics with me from building to building.